finn-no/js-code-style/README.md

-# FINN JavaScript code style
+# FINN.no JavaScript code style

+This project is meant for internal JS-code at FINN.no, but we have many public JS projects which also want to use the same code style.
+Feel free to use/fork, but it probably will become very FINN specific, so we don't expect it to be very useful for others.

 ## Just a start...
 The JSHint config is just a beginning and up for discussion.
-We should start easy and try to agree on a set of options that everyone think is OK.
-JavaScript haven't promoted any code-style, so there are a lot of personal opinions on this matter.
-Most of us probably have to change their style a bit.
 The most important is that we land on a config that everyone uses.
-So it's better with a lax config that everyone use than a strict config that nobody wants to use.
+So it's better with a relaxed config that everyone use than a strict config that nobody wants to use.
 But the main concept of linting code is to avoid potential typos, so it's a fine balance...
-Please be open minded about changing your code-style :)

 Add a pull-request if you want to change something and we can discuss on the pull-request.
 One pull-request pr option change.
 Please include the [description of the option](http://www.jshint.com/docs/options/) in the PR description :)